Overview of teams and channels in Microsoft Teams

 - Channels are places where conversations happen and where the work actually gets done.
 Channels can be open to all team members (standard channels), selected team members (private channels), or selected people both inside and outside the team (shared channels).

 - Channels are most valuable when extended with apps that include tabs, connectors, and bots that increase their value to the members of the team.
-To learn more, see Apps, bots, & connectors in Teams.
+To learn more, see Overview of Teams apps.

 For help using teams and channels, check out Teams and channels.